dongxr2/LLM_Burnout_Dataset/README.md

 The paper titled “Mitigating Learning Burnout Caused by Generative Artificial Intelligence Misuse in Higher Education: A Case Study in Programming Language Teaching” has been published.
 For more details and the complete analysis, please refer to the paper:

-Dong X, Wang Z, Han S. Mitigating Learning Burnout Caused by Generative Artificial Intelligence Misuse in Higher Education: A Case Study in Programming Language Teaching [C] // Informatics.
-MDPI, 2025, 12(2): 51.
+Dong, X.; Wang, Z.; Han, S. Mitigating Learning Burnout Caused by Generative Artificial Intelligence Misuse in Higher Education: A Case Study in Programming Language Teaching.
+Informatics 2025, 12, 51. https://doi.org/10.3390/informatics12020051